shlienlab/raccoon/docs/clustering.rst

                  the tool will evaluate all possible combinations on the defined mesh
 :code:`'de'`     **Differential Evolution**: a simple evolutionary algorithm,
-                 it requires to set a number of candidates for the parametric space search and a number of maximum iterations [Storn1997]_
+                 it requires setting a number of candidates for the parametric space search and a number of maximum iterations [Storn1997]_
 ===============  ============================================================

-While Grid Search requires to define the exact set of points to explore, either directly or indirectly by setting the explorable ranges and steps for each parameter (see the next sections), Differential Evolution requires a number of candidate points to be set with :code:`depop` and maximum iterations :code:`deiter` which will stop the optimization unless a solutions improvment tolerance limit (set by default) is hit.
+While Grid Search requires defining the exact set of points to explore, either directly or indirectly by setting the explorable ranges and steps for each parameter (see the next sections), Differential Evolution requires some candidate points to be set with :code:`depop` and maximum iterations :code:`deiter` which will stop the optimization unless a solutions improvement tolerance limit (set by default) is hit.

-*Warning*: These two flags will override the parameters selection flags specific of each of the downstream steps.
+*Warning*: These two flags will override the parameters selection flags specific to each of the downstream steps.
 It will only keep information on their ranges (if set), to define the boundaries.

 While Differential Evolution is in principle more efficient than Grid Search, it is not guaranteed to find the absolute minimum, and the results heavily depend on how extensive the search is.